-Prerequisite: COSM 100 with a minimum grade of C. Hours: 80-90 lecture, 600-675 lab.
+Prerequisite: COSM 100 Hours: 80-90 lecture, 600-675 lab

 The second in a series of courses in Cosmetology to provide the training towards the state mandated hours of intensive training and study designed to prepare the student for the California State Board of Cosmetology examination for cosmetology licensing.
 Focus is on the continued study of the beauty industry.
 This course provides the students with the opportunity to synthesize and utilize cosmetology knowledge and skills in providing more advanced services for multiple clients.